 If the person begins giggling and smirking, or steps back in fear, or steps forward in aggression, you know right away to treat this person with caution.
 You should be serious, slow to speak and move, businesslike, polite.
 You should sit up straight, face the person directly, and occasionally make eye contact.
 Show your good breeding.
-Maybe the person is in an early stage of life and needs to mature.
-(Everyone needs to mature, including this writer.)
+Maybe the person is in an early stage of life and needs to grow up some.
+(Everyone needs to grow up some, including this writer.)
 Have faith in the person.

 If the person stands patiently while you push out your words, looks you in the face, does not twitch, does not interrupt you, and continues the conversation in a natural way, then she or he is someone you should get to know better.

 Filter yourself, too.
 That is, know yourself.
 Forget your stutter for a moment and think about the sum of your behaviors.
-If you are confident and easygoing even in tense situations, your chances of succeeding in the world are much improved.
-If you feel sorry for yourself, your company will be tedious.
-If you insist on being called “a person who stutters” rather than “a stutterer,” or demand that funny scenes in A Fish Called Wanda be removed because they depict a stutterer as an object of abjection, then you are self-important (hence small).
+If you are confident and easygoing even in tense situations, your chances of succeeding in the world are improved.
+If you feel sorry for yourself, your company will be tedious and you will drive people away.
+If you insist on being called “a person who stutters” rather than “a stutterer” (or the other way), or demand that funny scenes in A Fish Called Wanda be removed because they depict a stutterer as an object of abjection, then you are self-important (that is, small).
 Do not take your stutter or yourself too seriously.
 Do not pity yourself.
 Do not stay outraged.
 When you see A Fish Called Wanda go ahead and yuk it up.
 No one is more dull than a zealot.

 It gets easier